Mariupol city authorities have published evidence of crimes committed by collaborators in the city

 This was stated in Telegram of the Council.

-"From the first days of the war, the occupiers destroyed the cityʼs livelihood with aimed fire.
+"From the first days of the war, the occupiers destroyed the cityʼs livelihood with directed fire.
 Utilities and machinery.
 Warehouses with food and medicine.
 Towers of mobile operators and power lines.
 Pumping stations and main water supply from the reserve reservoir.
-All city buses prepared for the evacuation of the population were burned.
-The meeting place of the emergency headquarters of the city services was quickly discredited and also came under fire.
-It turned out that it was the traitors-deputies from the OPZZh who helped the Russians to quickly paralyze the city and create a humanitarian catastrophe", stated the Council.
+All city buses prepared for the evacuation of the population were burned. paralyze the city and create a humanitarian catastrophe", stated the Council.

 It is also noted that now OPZZh collaborators in Mariupol are actively promoting the creation of an occupation administration.
 All materials on them have already been transferred to the Security Service of Ukraine.